charent/ChatLM-mini-Chinese/README.en.md

 # 1. Introduction
 *阅读中文文档 [中文](README.md).*

-The parameters of today's large language models tend to be large, and consumer-level computers are relatively slow for simple inference, let alone training a model from scratch.
+The parameters of today's large language models tend to be large, and consumer-level computers are relatively slow for simple inference, let alone training a model from scratch.The goal of this project is to sort out the entire training process of a generative language model, including data cleaning, tokenizer training, model pre-training, SFT instruction fine-tuning, RLHF optimization, etc.

-The goal of this project is to sort out the entire training process of a generative language model, including data cleaning, tokenizer training, model pre-training, SFT instruction fine-tuning, DPO preference optimization, etc. The model parameters of Chat-LM-small are only 0.7B.
-It can be trained on a machine with a minimum of 16GB of GPU memory (`fp16` or `bf16`).
-Inference only requires at least 1GB of GPU memory (`bf16`, if you use `int8`, `int4` Quantization, you can also continue to compress).
+Chat-LM-small is a small Chinese chat model with only 210M (0.2B) parameters.
+It can be pre-trained on  machine with a minimum of 4GB of GPU memory (`batch_size=1`, `fp16` or `bf16`), `float16` loading and inference only require a minimum of 512MB of GPU memory.

 - Make public all pre-training, SFT instruction fine-tuning, and DPO preference optimization datasets.
 - Use the `Huggingface` NLP framework, including `transformers`, `accelerate`, `trl`, `peft`, etc.